Renedy Singh: Club career

-Like many other current Indian internationals, Renedy is a graduate of the famous Tata Football Academy in Jamshedpur.
-He spent six years there before signing his first professional contract with East Bengal in 1997.
-Renedy's performances from midfield with the red and gold brigade earned him his first senior international cap in 98, when he was only 19.
+Like many other Indian internationals, Renedy is a graduate of the Tata Football Academy in Jamshedpur.
+He spent six years there before signing his first professional contract with Kolkata giants East Bengal in 1997.
+Renedy's performances from midfield with the Red and Gold brigade quickly earned him his first senior international cap in 1999, when he was only 20.